 |Harvest Festival ||Early September |

 Kaprun, like Zell am See, has everything from traditional pubs to modern Austrian coffee houses, all with top-class hospitality - especially in the rustic inns in the mountains.
-Restaurants, bars and cafés are dotted around Kaprun, with lots by the river so you can relax listening to the water passing by, and a good few in the centre of town, too.
+Restaurants, bars and cafés are dotted around Kaprun, with lots by the river so you can relax and listen to the water passing by, as well as a good few in the centre of town, too.